sine3o14nnae/qmenu/README.md

 [dmenu](https://tools.suckless.org/dmenu/), a dynamic menu for X, to provide the user with a drop down menu for [Qubes](https://qubes-os.org) specific tasks.

-When configured to execute these tools via hotkeys, the user is able to list, start and stop their qubes, attach and detach connected devices, adjust qube preferences, firewall rules, per-qube keyboard layouts, launch applications and more, very quickly with only the keyboard.
+With these tools bound to hotkeys, the user is able to list, start and stop their qubes, attach and detach connected devices, adjust qube preferences, firewall rules, per-qube keyboard layouts, launch applications and more, very quickly with only the keyboard.

 ### qmenu-am

 Launch domU and dom0 applications.

-    Usage: qmenu-am [OPTION] (--light-theme) (--{LABEL}=#{HEX TRIPLET})...
+    Usage: qmenu-am [OPTION]

      --all
      --focused